deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 *The downside is that the training is two years longer than we'd planned for, and it's going to be really hard to get the time to visit you during those two years.*

-*I wish there was time for us to talk about it properly, but they want my answer on whether or not I'm signing up for this thing on Monday, and there's just not time for me to get back and with the emails only updating once a day, by the time your reply gets to me, it'll be Monday anyway, so…*
+*I wish there was time for us to talk about it properly, but they want my answer on whether or not I'm signing up for this thing on Monday, and there's just not time for me to get back and with the emails only updating once a day, by the time your reply gets to me, it'll be Monday anyway, so...*

 *I'm sorry Ava.
 But this is too perfect to pass up.*